Quick Links

 In KS1 and KS2 they will use a ‘Carousel model’.
 Across the week, each group will have a guided session with an adult at least once a week.

 Timetabled for a number of shorter sessions throughout the week, each group of children will work with an adult at least once a week.
-The remaining groups will complete well-planned activities that will be rotated on a carousel basis with a pre-teach session and a post-read activity.
+The remaining groups will complete well-planned activities that will be rotated on a carousel basis..

 Further Reading in Classes